 In order to create a day that you are both happy with, I encourage approaching the planning process as partners instead of as a win/lose scenario.

 Wedding planning can be stressful and bring up issues on everything from finances to familial relationships.
 There are so many decisions that have to be resolved during wedding planning.
-So, we consulted with premarital counselor and relationship coach Sarah Kenville.
-She talked us through avoiding conflict while navigating decisions while wedding planning.
+So, we consulted with a premarital counselor and relationship coach Sarah Kenville.
+She talked us through how to navigate decisions while wedding planning.
 Hopefully having these tools will help you during the wedding planning process and beyond.

 WEDDING PLANNING CAN BE STRESSFUL

 Premarital Counselor and Relationship Coach, Sarah Kenville tells us it’s common that wedding planning can be stressful.
 “In an ideal world, wedding planning should be a fun process; after all, how often do you get to plan a party for yourselves where you are surrounded by so many family and friends?
 In reality, it often ends up being a source of stress for many couples, between the expense, the numerous opinions of family and friends, and the many tasks of creating the ‘perfect’ day.”

 HOW TO NAVIGATE DECISIONS: EXPENSES